-D5.11 is released in the scope of WP5 "Data Analytics Enablers for Financial and Insurance Services", which enumerates the associated activities and documents the updated outcomes of Task 5.5 "OpenAPI for Analytics and Integrated BigData/AI WorkBench".
-The specific deliverable is prepared in accordance with the INFINITECH Description of Action and reports the updates to the activities performed and the results of the work performed as the second iteration within the context of Task 5.5.
-It aims at providing the updated detailed documentation of the designed solution for the effective and efficient access to the added-value analytics functionalities and other core offerings of INFINITECH through a sophisticated, integrated and single-entry point manner.
+D5.12 is released in the scope of WP5 "Data Analytics Enablers for Financial and Insurance Services", which enumerates the associated activities and documents the updated outcomes of Task 5.5 "OpenAPI for Analytics and Integrated BigData/AI WorkBench".
+The specific deliverable is prepared in accordance with the INFINITECH Description of Action and constitutes the third and final report which documents the work performed within the context of Task 5.5 till M30.
+To this end, the deliverable presents the complete detailed documentation of the designed solution for the effective and efficient access to the added-value analytics functionalities and other core offerings of INFINITECH through a sophisticated, integrated and single-entry point manner.

-The deliverable at hand is building on top of the results documented in the first iteration, namely deliverable D5.10, providing the technical details of the first prototype version of the INFINITECH Open API Gateway.
-As documented also in the first iteration of the deliverable, the modular nature of the microservices architecture, together with the dynamic nature of the virtualised infrastructures where these microservices are usually deployed, dictates the need for a full solution that will address the problem of how the clients of a microservices-based platform can effectively and efficiently consume their offered business capabilities.
-To this end, the consortium embraced a practical and well-defined pattern to overcome the problem of clients directly accessing the underlying microservices once they have managed to discover their latest network location.
-This pattern has driven the design of a full solution that takes into consideration that the microservices constitute the main ingredient of the INFINITECH platform, and the various analytics and other main functionalities of INFINITECH will be based on microservices.
-The goal of the designed solution is to eliminate the barriers of accessing these offered functionalities from different clients.
-Following this approach leads to the design specifications for a solution that will be easily integrated into the INFINITECH platform, and will constitute the single-point-of-entry for those functionalities defined during the first iteration.
+The deliverable builds directly on top of the results documented in the previous iterations, namely deliverables D5.10 and D5.11, in order to provide the complete documentation of the design specifications and the implementation details of the delivered final version of the INFINITECH Open API Gateway.
+An initial analysis of the modular nature of the microservices architecture in conjunction with the virtualised infrastructures where these microservices are usually deployed, revealed the challenges and restrictions imposed during the consumption of these microservices from the possible client services in an effective and efficient manner.
+The Gateway pattern has been selected after a comprehensive analysis of the available solutions as the most suitable solution and well-established approach to overcome these challenges.
+Hence, this pattern has been the basis of the design of a full solution which enables the different microservices to be discoverable and consumable by the clients.
+As the microservices constitute the main ingredient of the INFINITECH platform, and the various analytics and other main functionalities of INFINITECH are based on microservices, the delivered solution is considered of the utmost importance.
+The goal of the designed solution is to eliminate the barriers of accessing these offered by microservices functionalities from different clients.
+The solution is designed taking into consideration the easy integration with the INFINITECH platform and constitute the single-point-of-entry for those microservice-based functionalities.

-In this second iteration, the documentation of the first prototype version of the INFINITECH Open API Gateway is provided.
-The implementation of the prototype was driven by the design specifications of the first iteration that remained unchanged.
-The delivered solution enables the INFINITECH project's pilots, as well as the stakeholders of the financial sector to consume the offered functionalities in a straight-forward and easy manner, and without requiring knowledge of the underlying microservices architecture.
-It contains a core subset of designed features and sets the path for the next release of the INFINITECH Open API Gateway that is scheduled for M30, in accordance with the INFINITECH Description of Action, which will be documented in deliverable D5.12.
+In this third iteration, the documentation of the previously delivered prototype version of the INFINITECH Open API Gateway is extended and supplemented with the details of all the implemented functionalities.
+The implementation of the final version is based on the delivered prototype and is also driven by the design specifications documented in the previous iterations.
+The final and fully functional delivered solution enables the INFINITECH project's pilots, as well as the stakeholders of the financial sector, to consume the offered functionalities in a straight-forward and easy manner, and without requiring knowledge of the underlying microservices architecture.
+It delivers the implementation of the complete set of features of the INFINITECH Open API Gateway as scheduled per the INFINITECH Description of Action.